Expertise, experience, capability or capacity? Common tender response elements defined.

 Here’s how we tackle it at BidWrite.

 Good purchasers know what they are seeking in a tender submission and their terminology reflects that.
-So, to develop a truly client-centric submission, it pays to understand exactly what the key terms mean.
+So, to develop a truly client-centric submission, it pays to understand exactly what the key terms (like expertise, experience, capability and capacity) mean.
 On that basis, here’s a list of five very commonly used terms, followed by a helpful definition and a facilities management related example.

 Example: We are experts in the provision of facility maintenance in the corrective services sector.’